 Can you change the owner for jobs &dbs across instances using Policy Based Management and Central Management Server?
 John Sterrett answers that.

-One comment on “Log Buffer #216, A Carnival of the Vanities for DBAs”
+One Response to “Log Buffer #216, A Carnival of the Vanities for DBAs”